boto/boto3/docs/source/guide/configuration.rst

 Specifying proxy servers
 ''''''''''''''''''''''''

 You can specify proxy servers to be used for connections when using specific protocols.
-The ``proxies`` option in the ``Config`` object is a dictionary that maps the protocol name to the address and port number of a proxy server.
+The ``proxies`` option in the ``Config`` object is a dictionary in which each entry maps a protocol to the address and port number of the proxy server for that protocol.

 .. code-block:: python